 Place de la Bastille lies at the limits of the 4th, 11th and 12th arrondissements, East of the Marais District.

 It is also the site of the infamous Bastille prison.
-The fortress was destroyed following the events of the “Storming of the Bastille” on the 14th July 1789.
+The fortress was destroyed following the “Storming of the Bastille” events on the 14th of July 1789.

 On the site of the former Bastille railway station stands the monumental Bastille Opéra.

-The square is often associated to political demonstrations which often run from and to Place de la République.
+The square is often associated with political demonstrations, which usually run from and to Place de la République.

 Read more about the Place de la Bastille.